Astro815/Astro815/README.md

 ## Opa, eu sou o Astro_815

 - Tenho uma empresa **@stayforgame**
-- Tenho 3 canais no youtube
+- Tenho 3 canais no Youtube

 <!---
 Astro815/Astro815 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.